Meet-Vyas-Dev/interpython_hpc/_episodes/12-code-examples.md

 - **Host code**: Runs on the CPU, manages memory, and launches kernels.
 - **Device code (kernel)**: Runs on the GPU.
 - **Memory management**: Host/device memory allocations and transfers.

+### To execute any CUDA program, there are three main steps:

+- Copy the input data from host memory to device memory, also known as host-to-device transfer.
+- Load the GPU program and execute, caching data on-chip for performance.
+- Copy the results from device memory to host memory, also called device-to-host transfer.

 ### Checking CUDA availability before running code